Short answer: BOTH!

 So on the whole, in the “Kool-Aid vs. Value” balance, I tip the scales in favor of: VALUE!

 But sew up your pockets, and don’t make any additional investment decisions until you get home.

-PS: In the meantime, check out the documentary on Netflix titled “I’m Not Your Guru”.
+P.S.: In the meantime, check out the documentary on Netflix titled “I’m Not Your Guru”.
 It does give a very good “behind the scenes” view on what goes into these mega-events; and evidences how much he cares about his work and the people it affects.

 Author, Virtual CFO, and Finance Coach

-“Your First CFO: The Accounting Cure for Small Business
+“Your First CFO: The Accounting Cure for Small Business Owners” on AMAZON